nopara73/ZeroLink/README.md

 ### B. Post-Mix Wallet

-The requirements of the post-mix wallet are much stronger, than the pre-mix wallet's.
+The privacy requirements of the post-mix wallet are much stronger, than the pre-mix wallet's.
 It is not only important for the post-mix wallet to work in a way that doesn't breach privacy, but it is also important that it works in only one way.
 As an example if the post-mix wallet enables its users to use both [P2WPKH and P2WSH](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki), then a set of users will naturally converge to one type of usage that would lead an observer to valuable conclusions.
 When in the future multiple implementations are created for post-mix wallets, those will want to use the liquidity of existing ZeroLink deployments it is important, these implementations are indistinguishable from the first implementation.
 For example, when they are sending a transaction they MUST order the outputs of in the same way as the first implementation does.